coenwerem/equidexflow/README.md

 ### Simulation: Shake-Test Robustness
-We also stress-test the decoded grasps in [Drake](https://drake.mit.edu/) with the GenDexGrasp/GAGrasp shake protocol: gravity off, a ±*xyz* inertial load on the object along all six axes.
+We also stress-test the decoded grasps in [Drake](https://drake.mit.edu/) with the [GenDexGrasp](https://github.com/tengyu-liu/GenDexGrasp)/[GAGrasp](https://arxiv.org/abs/2503.04123) force-perturbation-based shake protocol: gravity off, a ±*xyz* inertial load on the object along all six axes.
 A grasp passes if the object drifts under 2 cm in every direction.
 Both objects pass at the canonical pose and its 120&deg;
 co-rotation, and the held object barely moves.